Yang Shangkun: People's Republic era

 After the founding of the PRC in October 1949 and until the outbreak of the Cultural Revolution in 1966, Yang Shangkun was one of very few CCP leaders who worked closely with Mao Zedong at Zhongnanhai on a daily basis.
 As the Director of the General Office and Secretary–General of the CMC, he oversaw much of the actual day-to-day work of most party activities and military affairs.
+In May 1953, Mao was angered by Yang's decisions to issue directives without his prior approval.
+By the early 1960s, as Mao became increasingly difficult to predict, Yang authorized covert listening devices be installed in Mao's personal train, which the Chairman soon discovered after being tipped off.

-On the eve of the Cultural Revolution Yang was identified as a supporter of Liu Shaoqi and Deng Xiaoping, and was purged as a counter-revolutionary.
+On the eve of the Cultural Revolution, Yang was identified as a supporter of Liu Shaoqi and Deng Xiaoping, and was purged as a counter-revolutionary in mid-December 1965.
 After being ejected from the Communist Party and removed from all positions, Yang was persecuted by Red Guards, who accused Yang of planting a covert listening device to spy on Mao, the same accusation shared by Deng Xiaoping.

 Yang remained in prison until Mao died and Deng Xiaoping rose to power, in 1978.
 After Deng gained control of the military he recalled Yang, raised him to the position of general, and gave Yang the responsibility of reforming China's army, which Deng considered as larger than necessary and engaged in too many non-military activities.
 Deng raised Yang to the position of Vice Chairman of the Central Military Commission in order to give Yang the authority to complete these reforms (Deng was chairman).
 In 1982 Yang was also appointed as a full member of the Politburo.

 Along with Xi Zhonguxn, Yang persuaded Deng that Guangdong should be a national demonstration zone for Reform and Opening Up.

 Yang had a close friendship with Deng and shared many of Deng's long-term economic goals, but was far less enthusiastic about the agenda of political liberalization promoted by other senior leaders favored by Deng, including Hu Yaobang, Zhao Ziyang, Wan Li, and Hu Qili.
 Yang justified his support of economic reforms by referencing Vladimir Lenin and the New Economic Policy, and he emphasized that the Communist Party should still enjoy overall control of the economy, even in private businesses, through the system of Party committees in all enterprises.
 He also always defended Mao Zedong as a great and historic leader, despite his own suffering at the hands of radical Maoists.

 In the early 1980s, Yang explicitly backed the efforts of a foreign China historian, Harrison Salisbury, to compile an account of the Long March by conducting extensive interviews with surviving Long March participants.
 The resulting book, Long March: The Untold Story, has been praised by China scholars as an excellent synthesis of first-hand oral sources.
 Within China, many Chinese veterans asked why it took a foreigner to produce such a book.